Frequently Asked Questions

 How do I make an appointment?

-Call or text us at (916) 213-4677 or (916)291-7238.
-Or you can click the button at the Bottom of the Page to make an Appointment.
-We can also be contacted via Facebook or Twitter at Erasing Pain.
-Appointments are available from 10am-8pm Monday through Saturday.
-Hours may vary, not all dates or times may be available.
-Closed Sundays and major holidays.
+Call or text us at (916) 213-4677 or use our online booking site.
+We can also be contacted via Facebook, Twitter or Instagram @Erasing Pain.
+Appointments are generally available from 8am-9pm Monday through Saturday.
+Hours may vary, not all dates or times may be available depending on Practitioner schedules.
+We are closed Sundays and major holidays.
 If we are with a client we'll get back to you as soon as possible.

 What if I don't live in Sacramento?